 Healing in Northern Uganda is an initiative by CVT to provide mental health services to survivors of war and to develop the ability of local organizations to provide healing services now and in the future.

 The Lord’s Resistance Army (LRA)-inflicted war in northern Uganda has had terrible effects on survivors.
 Many suffer depression, anxiety and posttraumatic stress disorder.
 While a number of organizations provide economic, medical and basic needs assistance, few offer mental health services.

-We are working with three organizations in the northern districts of Lira, Kitgum and Gulu.
-An experienced CVT psychotherapist rotates between the districts working closely with select counseling staff of each organization.
+We are working with five organizations in the northern districts of Lira and Gulu.
+An experienced CVT psychotherapist rotates between the organizations, working closely with select counseling staff of each organization.
 This intensive, hands-on training initiative provides:

 - Ongoing intensive training and supervision for counselors at partner organizations by CVT psychotherapist.

 - Side-by-side co-therapy by counseling staff and a CVT psychotherapist, with counseling staff receiving feedback and mentoring.

 - High quality mental health services for survivors of LRA-conflict-related violence.